-Beaver Creek is located immediately south of Avon, Colorado, approximately 100 miles west of Denver, Colorado.
-The Beaver Creek community is accessed via Highway 6.
-The area is considered to be in the Montane zone (6000-10,000 ft) of the western slope of the Central Rockies of Colorado.1 The predominant vegetation in the study area is quaking aspen (Populus tremuloides), varying in coverage from open-stand woodland to dense forest.
-Along Beaver Creek, on the northeast boundary, conifers are intermixed with riparian vegetation.
-The study area also contains significant stringers of lodgepole pine (Pinus contorta), primarily on the south end of the community.
+Bachelor Gulch is located south of Avon, Colorado approximately 100 miles west of Denver, Colorado.
+The Bachelor Gulch community is accessed via Highway 6.
+The area is considered to be in the Montane zone (6000-10,000 ft), of the western slope of the Central Rockies of Colorado.
+The predominant vegetation in the study area is quaking aspen (Populus tremuloides) which varies in coverage from open-stand woodland to dense forest.
+Significant stands of conifers also occur throughout the study area.
+These stands are generally dominated by lodgepole pine (Pinus contorta) or Douglas fir (Pseudotsuga menziesii).
+Serviceberry, sage and other shrubs are common at lower elevations on the north and east sides of the study area especially on east facing slopes.

-For this project, the residential areas were divided into seven neighborhoods.
-Each neighborhood represents certain dominant hazards from a wildfire perspective.
-Fuels, topography, structural flammability, availability of water for fire suppression, egress and navigational difficulties, as well as other hazards both natural and manmade, are considered in the overall hazard ranking of these neighborhoods.
+For this project the residential areas were divided into two communities.
+Each community represents certain dominant hazards from a wildfire perspective.
+Fuels, topography, structural flammability, availability of water for fire suppression, egress and navigational difficulties as well as other hazards both natural and manmade are considered in the overall hazard ranking of these neighborhoods.
 The methodology for this assessment uses the WHR community hazard rating system that was developed specifically to evaluate communities within the WUI for their relative wildfire hazard.2 The WHR model combines physical infrastructure such as structure density and roads as well as fire behavior components like fuels and topography, with the field experience and knowledge of wildland fire experts.
 Figure 1 shows the communities that define the WUI study area.
 For more information on the WHR methodology please see Appendix B.